How to Make Money at Home With a Membership Site

 Steps to Choosing a Topic and Setting Up Your Membership Site

-For many entrepreneurs, passive income options are the top choice because while they take time to set up, once they’re running, the amount of effort involved drops off.
-Even so, for many passive income streams, such as information products, you have start at $0 each month and hope you sell enough to meet your goals.
+For many entrepreneurs, passive income options are the top choice.
+While they take time to set up, the amount of effort involved drops off once they're up and running.
+Even so, for many passive income streams, such as information products, you have to start at zero each month and hope you sell enough to meet your goals.

 The ideal online business involves both passive and recurring (continues regularly) income, and one of the best ways to have that is through a membership site.

-Like a gym membership, in which you pay a monthly fee to use the gym’s resources, a membership site is a place where people can join to get whatever it is you offer.
+Like gym memberships that require monthly fees, membership sites are places where people can join to get whatever it is you offer.
 Many membership sites offer articles or reports, video tutorials, webinars, checklists, templates, apps or software, and more.

-Generally, people join a membership site because it will simplify their life, speed up the learning curve, and/or give them greater detail on how to do something than general content offered online.
-For example, there are many online marketing membership sites that delve down into specific topics, such as how to write a successful Facebook ad, maximize Instegram and/or repurpose content across marketing platforms.
+Generally, people join membership sites because they help simplify their lives, speed up learning curves, and/or give them greater detail on how to do something than general content offered online.
+For example, there are many online marketing membership sites that delve into specific topics, such as how to write a successful Facebook ad, how to maximize Instagram, and/or how to repurpose content across marketing platforms.

 Pros of Building a Membership Site

-Many companies, including Microsoft and Adobe have begun to use the membership or subscription model in their businesses because there are many benefits to it including:
+Many companies, including Microsoft and Adobe, have begun to use membership or subscription models in their businesses because there are many benefits, including:

-- Generate steady income.
-If you have a monthly membership site and you’re able to retain a good percentage of your members, you can count on regular (recurring) income, as opposed to starting from $0 every month.
+- Steady income: If you have a monthly membership site and you’re able to retain a good percentage of your members, you can count on regular (recurring) income, as opposed to starting from $0 every month.
 For example, if you have 100 members paying $30 a month, you can, for the most part, count on $3,000 per month income, as long as you retain your membership numbers.

-- Builds your credibility as an expert.
-Being seen as the go-to authority in your niche not only increases your membership site income, but can create other income opportunities such in coaching or consulting, or speaking.
+- Builds credibility as an expert: Being seen as the go-to authority in your niche not only increases your membership site income, but can create other income opportunities such as coaching, consulting, or speaking.

-- Build a loyal community.
-If you provide quality content, many of your loyal members will refer new members (you can even offer an affiliate program), and they’ll buy new products or services you offer.
+- Builds a loyal community: If you provide quality content, many of your loyal members will refer new members (you can even offer an affiliate program), and they’ll buy new products or services you offer.

 Cons to Running a Membership Site

-- Need to stay current on news and trends in your niche to insure your members are getting top of the line content.
+- Maintaining relevance: You need to stay current on news and trends in your niche to ensure your members are getting relevant content.

-- While some memberships can be run through email, most top quality memberships are run online, which requires some tech know-how or money for tools and services to run it.
+- Technical know-how required: While some memberships can be run through email, most top membership sites are run online, requiring some technical knowledge or money for tools and services to run it.

-- Depending on what you offer, you may need to continue to offer new content regularly.
+- Frequent updates needed: Depending on what you offer, you may need to continue to offer new content regularly.
 For example, if a monthly webinar is part of the membership deal, you need to plan and do a monthly webinar.

 Types of Membership Sites

-One great thing about memberships sites is that there are a variety of ways you can offer one.
+One great thing about membership sites is that there are a variety of ways you can offer one.
 The basic types of membership sites include:

-- Curated Content or Information: Research and gather information so your members don’t have to such as daily discounts or coupons
+- Curated content or information: Research and gather information—such as daily discounts or coupons—so your members don’t have to.

-- Digital products such as private label right (PLR) content, website themes, apps, or tools
+- Digital products: Offer private label right (PLR) content, website themes, apps, or tools.

 Content in membership sites can be offered in a variety of ways.
 One is through email.
 For example, a course can deliver each lesson by email once a week.
 A daily deal or industry insight might deliver content daily.

 Many membership sites have an online members area, where they can access the information.
-In this case, you can have all your content posted so the member can peruse and use at their convenience.
-Or you can provide the content on a schedule, such as a new PLR package, training or webinar once a month.
+In this case, you can have all your content posted so members can peruse and use at their convenience.
+You also can provide content on a schedule, such as a new PLR package, training, or webinar once a month.

 Ideas for Membership Sites